How to turn your handwriting into a font!

 Once you're happy that you've made all the necessary tweaks that you want and tidied up any letters that you're not fully happy with then it's time to export it!
 I set my font to private because I don't want it publicly available.
 Downloaded it, sent it to my laptop and installed it!
 And now it's there to use whenever I want!
 I can access it in illustrator, photoshop, microsoft word etc etc!

 Easy peasey!
-If you want to join skillshare and check out the font making video too then I can give you a two month free trial by clicking here! - for transparency purposes, it is an affiliate link but I'm probably going to sign up when my free trial is over too because there is just too much I want to learn over there!
+If you want to join skillshare and check out the font making video too then I can give you a free trial by clicking here! - for transparency purposes, it is an affiliate link but I'm probably going to sign up when my free trial is over too because there is just too much I want to learn over there!

 Anyway, I hope this was useful!
 If you decide to make your own, I'd love to know how you get on!